 All of the books were published in the last three years....3 from 2018, 6 from 2017, 1 from 2016 - whatever happened to me reading older books?

-None of the books were pre-owned.
-All came from either Net Galley, Edelweiss, publishers, publicists or authors
+1 of the books was pre-owned.
+2 came from Net Galley, 1 from Edelweiss, 2 from a publishers, 1 from a publicist and 3 from the authors

 Favourite cover?
 Sam Wiebe's Cut You Down